What is simultaneous translation – and how does it differ from consecutive translation?

 What are the key skills required by an interpreter?

-First and foremost, the translator must have an extremely high level of proficiency in both source and target language and must be knowledgeable on the topic at hand, whether it’s legal, technological, financial, or even medical – must be a quick thinker and a fluent speaker, with a good short-term memory, since there’s no time for hesitation, no option to pause for questions.
+First and foremost, the translator must have an extremely high level of proficiency in both source and target language and must be knowledgeable on the topic at hand, whether it’s legal, technological, financial, or even medical.
+He or she must be a quick thinker and a fluent speaker, with a good short-term memory, since there’s no time for hesitation, no option to pause for questions.
 To ensure the translator is well prepared, we also recommend to our clients to send us the topic notes, speaker bio and background and, most importantly, the presentations prior to the event.

 Who normally requests simultaneous interpretation?

-- Conferences – Have your speakers lecture in the language they prefer, while teams of interpreters translate smoothly and seamlessly for your target language audience.
+- Conferences – Allow your speakers to lecture in the language they prefer, while teams of interpreters translate smoothly and seamlessly for your target language audience.

-- Training courses – Bring your international employees or clients for a training course on how to use your system or product and teach them the material without having to stop for translation.
+- Training courses – Bring your international employees or clients for a training course on how to use your system or product and teach them the material without dealing with the awkward stops for translation.

 - Large Events – Political events (e.g, UN meetings), international company gatherings and multi-language group meetings.
 Simultaneous translation is suitable for events in which a large number of languages is spoken.
 Time is a vital resource and translation breaks are not an option.